 Thyme Lords catering continue to supply good food and refreshments before and after sailing, as well as delicious meals which underpin events such as the Christmas lunch and volunteer suppers.

 On the staff side, there have been some glad hellos and sad goodbyes: having been at the Club since he was 14 years old, Freddie Cardew Smith left us to travel and explore new opportunities, and we welcomed Chief Sailing Instructor, Greg, Senior Instructor, Abby, and bookkeeper, Petra.

 On a personal note, I warmly thank my fellow Flag Officers, Council and other committee members for their continued support and commitment.
 I would also like to pay tribute to our staff, whose depth and breadth of commitment and expertise is incredibly valuable to the Club.
 This year they have risen to many difficult challenges and I continue to be impressed by their leadership, professionalism, and the friendly and supportive environment they all help to create.

 In 2016, with the Bloody Mary already under our belt, we look forward to a full Club and Open racing calendar, including Laser 4.7 Winter Championships, RS400 Winter Championships, Laser Masters Inlands, RS Feva Inlands, R700 Open, and LWA Icebreaker.

-Finally, may I thank you all for your support to the Club, and wish you and your families a happy and fulfilling 2015.
+Finally, may I thank you all for your continued support to the Club, and wish you and your families a happy and fulfilling 2016.

 Queen Mary Sailing Club